paulohenriquevn/aws-solutions-architect/README.md

   - **C:** O armazenamento de instância EC2 é volátil e não persiste após o término da instância, tornando-o inadequado para retenção de dados.

 ### Question #222

-**Texto original:**
-A company has hired an external vendor to perform work in the company’s AWS account.
-The vendor uses an automated tool that is hosted in an AWS account that the vendor owns.
-The vendor does not have IAM access to the company’s AWS account.
-How should a solutions architect grant this access to the vendor?
-A. Create an IAM role in the company’s account to delegate access to the vendor’s IAM role.
-Attach the appropriate IAM policies to the role for the permissions that the vendor requires.
-B. Create an IAM user in the company’s account with a password that meets the password complexity requirements.
-Attach the appropriate IAM policies to the user for the permissions that the vendor requires.
-C. Create an IAM group in the company’s account.
-Add the tool’s IAM user from the vendor account to the group.
-Attach the appropriate IAM policies to the group for the permissions that the vendor requires.
-D. Create a new identity provider by choosing “AWS account” as the provider type in the IAM console.
-Supply the vendor’s AWS account ID and user name.
-Attach the appropriate IAM policies to the new provider for the permissions that the vendor requires.

-**Tradução:**
 Uma empresa contratou um fornecedor externo para realizar trabalhos na conta AWS da empresa.
 O fornecedor usa uma ferramenta automatizada que está hospedada em uma conta AWS pertencente ao fornecedor.
 O fornecedor não possui acesso IAM à conta AWS da empresa.
 Como um arquiteto de soluções deve conceder esse acesso ao fornecedor?
 A. Criar uma função IAM na conta da empresa para delegar acesso à função IAM do fornecedor.
 Anexar as políticas IAM apropriadas à função para as permissões necessárias ao fornecedor.